It’s Time to Get Back Up

 This lack of mobility was killing me and just sitting in the car or sleeping became uncomfortable.
 I was only getting four hours of sleep a night from constantly rolling around.

-Since I couldn’t workout and always in pain I started to lose self-confidence.
+Since I couldn’t work out and was always in pain I started to lose self-confidence.
 It’s a depressing thing going from the best shape of your life to being barely able to tie your shoes.

 Depressing is the wrong word, it was more of a humbling experience.